Edouard000/-cybersecurity-assessment-tool-MissionR-D/README.md

 A few actions must be done in order to make the program work :

-Before cloning the repository, make sure you have the following requirements installed:
+- Before cloning the repository, make sure you have the following requirements installed:

         Python 3.9.5 - https://www.python.org/
         MySQL Server 8.0.26 - https://dev.mysql.com/downloads/mysql/
         MySQL Connector Python 8.0.26 - https://dev.mysql.com/downloads/connector/python/

+- After cloning the repository, go to the file 'source/db.py' and change the rp variable to include your MySQL root password, otherwise authentication will not work (because the database is hosted locally, i kept it this way for now, however, this will be changed later on to reflect a more secure way of authentication).

-Make sure you have installed the libraries which folllow.
+- Make sure you have installed the libraries which folllow.
 Just write in the Python shell the line code : pip install + "name_of_the_library"

         mysql-connector-python
         tkcalendar
         bcrypt
         matplotlib
         tkmacosx

-IMPORTANT: after cloning the repository, go to the file 'source/db.py' and change the rp variable to include your MySQL root password, otherwise authentication will not work (because the database is hosted locally, i kept it this way for now, however, this will be changed later on to reflect a more secure way of authentication).